Asian shares jump after Dow sees biggest gain since 1933

-BANGKOK — Shares advanced in Asia on Wednesday after the Dow Jones Industrial Average surged to its best day since 1933 as Congress and the White House neared a deal on injecting nearly $2 trillion of aid into an economy ravaged by the coronavirus.
+NEW YORK — Shares opened sharply higher in Asia on Wednesday after the Dow Jones Industrial Average surged to its best day since 1933 with Congress and the White House nearing a deal on injecting nearly $2 trillion of aid into an economy ravaged by the coronavirus.

 Japan's Nikkei 225 index jumped 5.3%, while Hong Kong added 3% and Sydney climbed 3.6%.
 Markets across Asia were all up more than 2%.

-That followed a stunning 11.4% surge in the Dow overnight.
-The more closely followed S&P 500 index leaped 9.4% as a wave of buying around the world interrupted what has been a brutal month of nearly nonstop selling.
+The Dow burst 11.4% higher, while the more closely followed S&P 500 index leaped 9.4% as a wave of buying around the world interrupted what has been a brutal month of nearly nonstop selling.
+Investors released some frustration that had pent up over days of watching the U.S. Senate stalemate over the crucial rescue package.

-Economists and investors expect to see some dire measures of the impact of the virus in coming days and weeks, and few believe markets have hit bottom.
+Despite the gains, investors were far from saying markets have hit bottom.
 Rallies nearly as big as this have punctuated the last few weeks, and none lasted more than a day.
+Economists and investors alike are still expecting to see some dire economic numbers in the days and weeks ahead.

+"Today was a good day, but we would not necessarily see this as turnaround time," said Adam Taback, chief investment officer for Wells Fargo Private Bank.

-A breakthrough in the U.S. Congress on the stimulus package would be another welcome boost to sentiment.
-Both Democrats and Republicans said Tuesday they were close to agreeing on a massive economic rescue package, which will include payments to U.S. households and aid for small businesses and the travel industry, among other things.
-A vote in the Senate could come Wednesday.
+Both Democrats and Republicans said Tuesday they're close to agreeing on a massive economic rescue package, which will include payments to U.S. households and aid for small businesses and the travel industry, among other things.
+A vote in the Senate could come later Tuesday or Wednesday.

-Now that the Federal Reserve has done nearly all it can to sustain markets, pressure is on Congress to act.
-Ultimately, investors say they need to see the number of new infections peak before markets can find a floor.
-The increasing spread is forcing companies to park airplanes, shut hotels and close restaurants to dine-in customers.
+Investors were imploring Congress to act, particularly as the Federal Reserve has done nearly all it can to sustain markets, including its latest round of extraordinary aid launched Monday.

 "It's sort of like, keep the patient alive in the emergency room so you can provide some treatment options," said Katie Nixon, chief investment officer at Northern Trust Wealth Management.